UFOstart/UFOStart/README.md

 To get a local test environment running you should do the following:

-To install all requirements and dependencies, do the following from the repository root folder:
+To setup an virtual environment and install all requirements and dependencies, do the following from the repository root folder:

     virtualenv --no-site-packages env
     cd webapp